devasivaram/s3-static-website-in-cloudfront/README.md

 ## Installation
 If you need to download terraform , then click here [Terraform](https://www.terraform.io/downloads)

-Lets create a file for declaring the variables.This is used to declare the variable and the values are passing through the terrafrom.tfvars file.
+Lets create a file for declaring the variables.This is used to declare the variables that pass values through the terrafrom.tfvars file.

 ## Create a varriable.tf file
 ~~~